 Asthma is a respiratory disease, which causes breathing difficulties.
 An asthma attack can occur on a regular basis (two or more times a day) or appear once a week or even a month.
 The occurrence frequency depends on the condition’s severity and the appearance of triggers.

 More than 230 million people in the world suffer from asthma.
-Many of them are children.
-In fact, asthma is the most common chronic condition among kids.
-Asthma symptoms can be treated to improve the patient’s condition.
-However, full recovery is not yet possible.
+Many of them are kids and sadly Asthma is still the most common chronic condition affecting children.

 While it’s important to consult a doctor about the asthma treatment, people should have a good idea about the symptoms and triggers.